 The project is designed to address:

-Skills gaps in specific technical areas of DWA.
+Skills gaps in specific technical areas of DWS.

 Skills gaps in the overall water supply value chain.

-Planning and building capacity for the immediate, medium and long term needs of DWA and the water sector.
+Planning and building capacity for the immediate, medium and long term needs of DWS and the water sector.